socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 <!-- ![](/images/NN.png) -->

-The [C4 Model](https://c4model.com/) for visualizing software architecture by Simon Brown <!-- say that SB does not recommend to model the fourth C, but added three several supplemental views later, which makes it a C7, not too different from pragmatic UML use -->
+The [C4 Model](https://c4model.com/) for visualizing software architecture by Simon Brown introduces component models as its third C. <!-- say that SB does not recommend to model the fourth C, but added three several supplemental views later, which makes it a C7, not too different from pragmatic UML use -->

 Unified Modeling Language (UML) has a component diagram, but due to language and tool limitations stereotyped class diagrams might also be an adequate choice.